10. Venom (2018)

-The Ruben Fleischer-directed picture was a hugely popular franchise entry – it made $855million worldwide – but it didn’t sit so well with critics who had choice words about its issues regarding tone and the way that Sony had seemed to draw inspiration from Spider-Man 3 for dialogue and narrative progression (which is, rest assured, certainly not a compliment).
+The Ruben Fleischer-directed movie was a hugely popular franchise entry – it made $855million worldwide – but it didn’t sit so well with critics who had choice words about its issues regarding tone, dialogue and narrative.

-Tom Hardy seemed to have a lot of fun leading the project as its chief protagonist Eddie Brock, something that was clearly evident in the final cut of the picture, his off-kilter take on both Brock and Venom coming to establish the movie as something wholeheartedly fun, if not a little ridiculous.
+Tom Hardy seemed to have a lot of fun leading the project as its chief protagonist Eddie Brock, something that was clearly evident in the final cut, his off-kilter take on both Brock and Venom coming to establish the movie as something wholeheartedly fun, if not a little ridiculous.

-Venom was a movie that seemed destined for the big screen in the aftermath of Spider-Man 3 and not in-between Infinity War and Endgame as happened to be the case, but the smart diversion away from all that was pushing the MCU forward did make for a useful alternative that was, at the very least, a memorable entry point into a wider Spider-verse.
+Venom was a movie that seemed destined for the big screen in the aftermath of Spider-Man 3 and not between Infinity War and Endgame as happened to be the case, but the smart diversion away from all that was pushing the MCU forward did make for a useful alternative that was, at the very least, a memorable entry point into a wider Spider-Verse.

 As referenced in earlier entries, Spider-Man 3 set the benchmark for how to not introduce characters just for the sake of building a wider universe, and it undoubtedly has some of the most cringe-inducing moments ever put to screen in any superhero movie.
 But to relegate this relatively ill-fated conclusive entry from Sam Raimi’s red hot superhero trilogy to the status of “worst Spider-Man film” or “one of the worst superhero films of all time” is to grossly underestimate and, frankly, misunderstand the very nature of Spider-Man 3 as a viable and complex examination of ego, self-expression and grandiosity.

-By Spider-Man 3 Peter Parker is no longer a friendly neighbourhood Spider-Man, he’s an icon of New York, he’s the saviour of men, women and children, and he’s got the girl.
+By Spider-Man 3, Peter Parker is no longer a friendly neighbourhood Spider-Man, he’s an icon of New York and he’s got the girl.
 His once shy persona and determined attitude is thus replaced with a fundamentally more arrogant one, crowd-pleasing public kisses and photoshoot-ready web-slinging included.